sagemath/sage/src/doc/en/developer/github.rst

   changes to the documentation of the current branch without the need to locally rebuild the docs yourself.

-  If the doc build fails, you can go to Actions tab and examine `documentation build workflow
+  If the doc build fails, you can go to Actions tab and examine `runs of the documentation build workflow
   <https://github.com/sagemath/sage/actions/workflows/doc-build.yml>`_ and
   choose the particular branch to see what went wrong.